Team1507/Rebuilt2026/README.md

 This branch introduces a **full‑system architectural overhaul** of the robot codebase, replacing legacy WPILib command patterns and vendor‑bound subsystems with a **clean, IO‑based, subsystem‑atomic architecture**.
 The goal is long‑term maintainability, testability, and clarity for both students and mentors.

-This is the largest structural improvement to the codebase in years.

 ---

 # 🚀 **Overview**